dileeshchandra143/Gun_Fatalities_in_US/README.md

 month -- the month in which the fatality occurred.

 intent -- the intent of the perpetrator of the crime.
-This can beÂ Suicide,Â Accidental,Â NA,Â Homicide, orÂ Undetermined.
+This can be a Suicide, Accidental, NA, a Homicide, or Undetermined.

 police -- whether a police officer was involved with the shooting.
 EitherÂ 0Â (false) orÂ 1Â (true).

 sex -- the gender of the victim.
-EitherÂ MÂ orÂ F.
+Either a M or a F.

 age -- the age of the victim.